GeoscienceAustralia/flowtools/LASextractor/README.md

 Next we exported all LIDAR points within a vertical distance of 20cm from the distance-elevation profile manually defined in Figure 2 (see blue points in Figure 1).
-We can cross-check in GIS that these xyz points are indeed over the drain invert, to confirms that the drain invert was accurately interpreted from the data in Figure 2.
+We can cross-check in GIS that these xyz points are indeed over the drain invert, to confirm that the drain invert was accurately interpreted from the data in Figure 2.
 The points may be manually edited if required (in external GIS software).